hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 <span class="caption">Listing 14: A use of the `while` loop</span>

 Look at the above code.
 You may be familliar with it.
 This is the `while` loop in Expresso and it is the same as that of other programming languages.
-What the above code does is first declare two variables and use one of them as a counter and the other for calculating the result.
+What the above code does is to first declare two variables and use one of them as a counter and the other for calculating the result.
 Then it prints the result to the console.
 We use the string interpolation where we print it, but for now, don't worry about it.
 Just assume that it's a handy way to print some variables.
 When you run this code, it should print 1024.
 Let's look at another example.